kodi-pvr/pvr.vbox/README.md

 * the request failed to execute, i.e. the backend was unavailable
 * the XML parsing failed, i.e. the response was invalid
 * the request succeeded but the response represented an error

+The code for the timeshift buffer is fairly generic and at some point it will probably move out of the `vbox` namespace, since it doesn't depend on it in any way.
+Currently there is a base class for all buffers and two implementations, a `FilesystemBuffer` which buffers the data to a file on disc, and a `DummyBuffer` which just relays the read operations to the underlying input handle.
+This is required since Kodi uses a different code paths depending on whether clients handle input streams on their own or not, and we need this particular code path.

 ### Useful links